|

 Probably

 the First V9 . . .
 This was an entirely new game, and I made up my personal rules as I went along.
 I did what, in retrospect, seems to have been the first significant dynamic boulder problem in America in 1959 - when I climbed the center of the short, overhanging Red Cross Rock at Jenny Lake in the Tetons.
 Photos taken in the mid 1960s Done in my original style, the Gill Problem is somewhere around 5.13+ or V9 (at least that's what I'm told.
 For me, it was merely harder than 5.10 at the time), probably the first anywhere at that level of difficulty.
-Done statically or dynamically, with an additional, initial obvious right handhold that was altered or "improved" sometime in the 1960s so that it became "usable", it’s easier - about V7.
-So the Gill Route is V7.
+Done statically or dynamically, with an additional, initial obvious right handhold that was altered or "improved" sometime in the 1960s so that it became "usable", it’s easier.
+So the Gill Route is V6-7.
 The original problem avoided this initial right handhold.
 (Several recent magazine articles have confused the ratings).
 You can see the completion of the dynamic swing here (the problem is not over at this point).
-Gill Problem, Red Cross Rock - swinging lie-back : Step up into a layback, facing left - rotate quickly upwards, reaching small hold over lip with right hand.
+Gill Problem, Red Cross Rock - swinging lie-back : Step up into a layback, facing left, into a very difficult hold position, without using the obvious handhold to your right - rotate quickly upwards, reaching small hold over lip with right hand.
 Continue to top.
-This problem is not a simple jump from the ground.
-Probably the First V8 . . .
+This problem is not a jump from the ground.
+(V9) The problem is now considered an artificial eliminate - like a climbing gym route.
+Alternate normal version: Use the initial right handhold and either move statically or dynamically to the top.
+(V6-7) Probably the First V8 . . .
 I had also done a problem almost as hard (V8) on the north side of Red Cross in 1957.
-This was probably the first boulder problem done anywhere at that level of difficulty: Start from a stance on the rock, under the overhang, left hand on a thin undercling, right hand on a small edge on the lip, feet on a low hold.
-Pull up and reach, somewhat dynamically, over the overhang to a hold.
+This was probably the first boulder problem done anywhere at that level of difficulty: Start from a difficult stance on the rock, under the overhang, feet on a low hold.
+Pull up on a very small hold and reach, somewhat dynamically, over the overhang.
 Muscle over the overhang. |

-| Dynamic
+Dynamic

 Techniques . . .